gsoft-inc/sg-orbit/README.md

 Answer the questions.

-Once the *package.json* is generated, please read again [GSoft Github guidelines](https://github.com/gsoft-inc/github-guidelines#npm-package-name) and make sure your package name, author and license are correct.
+Once the *package.json* is generated, please read again [GSoft Github guidelines](https://github.com/gsoft-inc/github-guidelines#npm-package-name) and make sure the package name, author and license are valid.

-Dont forget to add the scope "@sharegate" before your package name.
-For example if your project name is "toto", your package name should be "@sharegate/toto".
+Dont forget to add the scope *@sharegate* before the package name.
+For example if the project name is "foo", your package name should be "@sharegate/foo".

-Make sure your package publish access is *public* by adding the following to your package.json:
+Make sure the package publish access is *public* by adding the following to the *package.json* file:

 ```javascript
 "publishConfig": {